 People who are generous always report satisfaction and joy.
 Adoption is an ongoing act of family generosity.
 It may be just what the doctor ordered for your family dynamic.

 It may be that you are floundering around the answer to this question: “What are we about as a family?”
 Adoption can help answer that question and provide a new focus that revolves around something other than material pursuits.

 You may be blessed with wealth it would be a crime not to use.
 Love, room in your home, financial stability, extra time, strength, patience—any combination of these elements might make your home the right place for an adopted child.

 8. Specific Skills in Child Development

 Do you have experience with special needs children?
 Does your heart go out to kids with problems?
 Your family may be the right place for a child facing difficult struggles.

 9. Filling the Void

 Maybe your children are grown, or almost, yet you still have the desire to make a difference in a child’s life.
 Adoption may be the answer.

 Across Florida, children who are older, have special needs, or are a part of a sibling group may be available for adoption.
 They are in need of a safe, loving, and committed family to care for them.
-Learn more about the benefits of adoption and the process of becoming an adoptive parent by visiting http://adoptflorida.org/
+Would you consider opening your heart and home to care?
+Your family’s adoption journey can begin today!
+Learn more here.

 Huddle Up Question